- 1 tsp active dry yeast

 - 1/4 tsp granulated sugar

-- 1 small eggplant, trimmed and cut into 1/4 inch thick slices
+- 1 inch small eggplant trimmed and cut into 1/4thick slices

 - 7 tbsp olive oil

 - kosher salt